jakelazaroff/radish/packages/docs/src/content/docs/getting-started/overview.md

 **Use Hugo/Jekyll/Eleventy if:** you prefer not to work with React

-## Radish vs. Gatsby/Create React App
+## Radish vs. Gatsby and Create React App

 [Gatsby](https://www.gatsbyjs.com) exports static HTML that is hydrated with a full client-side React app once the JavaScript bundle loads.
 By default, [Create React App](https://create-react-app.dev) exports a client-side React app with minimal markup, but there are [third-party libraries you can use to create "snapshots"](https://create-react-app.dev/docs/pre-rendering-into-static-html-files/) — static HTML pages that also load a full React app.